sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

-# Adding repositories to Sourcegraph Cloud
+# Adding repositories to Sourcegraph cloud

-Sourcegraph Cloud lets you add repositories to search with Sourcegraph.
-You can add repositories you own or collaborate on from GitHub or GitLab, or add other public repositories from GitHub or Gitlab.
+Sourcegraph cloud lets you add repositories to search with Sourcegraph without needing to self-host.
+You can add repositories you own or collaborate on from GitHub.com or GitLab.com.

-> NOTE: Sourcegraph Cloud currently only supports adding public repositories.
-Soon, you will be able to search private repositories with Sourcegraph Cloud.
-[Get updated when this feature launches](https://share.hsforms.com/1copeCYh-R8uVYGCpq3s4nw1n7ku).
+## Adding repositories you own or collaborate on from GitHub.com or GitLab.com

-## Adding repositories you own or collaborate on from GitHub or GitLab
+> NOTE: If you're adding organization repositories from GitHub.com, the Sourcegraph.com OAuth application needs to [get approval from the organization owner for granting access](https://docs.github.com/en/organizations/restricting-access-to-your-organizations-data/approving-oauth-apps-for-your-organization).

 To add repositories you own or collaborate on from GitHub or GitLab, you must first create a code host connection: